vishh/birdclef-2021/README.md

 Adjust `--batch_size` based on the number of GPUs and memory available.

 TODO:

+1. Add non birdcall sounds to the dataset to have the model learn to identify birdcalls in addition to classifying them.
-1. Evaluate a few popular CNN architectures and publish evaluation metrics
+1. Evaluate a few popular CNN architectures and publish evaluation metrics.
+Started with NasNetMobile
-2. Generate new samples with raw audio data, possibly with some prefiltering to reduce background noise.
+1. Generate new samples with raw audio data, possibly with some prefiltering to reduce background noise.
 Then attempt to learn directly using dialated CNSs.